Allison-Lara18/LMT-calibration/Papers and Documentation/LMT_explanation.md

 #### 2.3 Logistic regression

 The paper switches to a model that directly predicts posterior probabilities.
-For a J-class problem it defines J – 1 log-odds against a chosen base class, giving probabilities that are guaranteed to add to one and stay between zero and one .
+For a J-class problem it defines J – 1 log-odds against a chosen base class, giving probabilities that are guaranteed to add to one and stay between zero and one.

-Because maximum-likelihood estimates of the β-coefficients have no algebraic solution and it is necessary to use a numerical method, the authors adopt **LogitBoost**.
+Because maximum-likelihood estimates of the $β$-coefficients have no algebraic solution and it is necessary to use a numerical method, the authors adopt **LogitBoost**.
 This  is a boosting algorithm designed to fit logistic-regression models by adding one weak learner at a time instead of solving all coefficients in one shot.
-It minimises the negative log-likelihood
+It minimises the negative log-likelihood.

 *2.3.1 Attribute selection.*